 The Church Pastor, the Chaplain, and the Faculty are available for spiritual assistance and counseling.
 Dormitory students should seek the Residential Deans for their spiritual and personal welfare.

 FOOD SERVICE

 Balanced vegetarian meals are served in the College cafeteria.
 The residence fee for dormitory students includes meals in the cafeteria.
-Day students may eat meals in the Cafeteria for a minimal charge.
+Day students may eat meals in the Cafeteria at a discounted price.

 COMPUTER FACILITY